Sexual Abuse and Harassment Lawsuits

-Sexual harassment allegations have pervaded all areas of the corporate world.
+Allegations have pervaded all areas of the corporate world.
 Actors have been fired from their starring roles in TV series.
 One radio host with a long-running down-home radio show had his contract terminated amidst sexual abuse allegations.
 Fox News Host Bill O’Reilly was reported to have settled sexual harassment charges by an underling for $32,000,000.

-Even the sports world has been tainted by sexual harassment charges.
+Even the sports world has been tainted by charges.
 A gold medal winning Olympic snowboarder had some of the shine taken off of his win when details surfaced about his 2017 settlement of a sexual harassment lawsuit.
 As it turns out, the Olympian also had a band, and the female drummer alleged in her lawsuit that he harassed her in many ways with threats to replace her in the band if she did not comply with his requests.

 It is not just men who are doing the harassing.
 One female politician had to give up her dream of being a congressional representative when it was revealed that the company she previously worked for had settled with her former male aide who claimed she had sexually harassed him.

 An employee of Aaron’s Rents in Illinois, was verbally and physically abused by her boss in a grotesque manner.
 She attempted to receive assistance from the corporate headquarters which failed to act.
 In fact, the assailant was tipped of by a supervisor that the young lady was seeking help.
 The abuse continued.
 An award in the tens of millions was rendered to her.